-A Kentucky Transitions transition coordinator will help you make a plan for moving into your own home.
-This includes figuring out what medical, personal care, and social needs you have and how best to meet those needs.
-Kentucky Transitions works with state and community agencies around the Commonwealth to identify resources for you.
-You are also eligible to receive services through Kentucky Medicaid's Home and Community Based waiver or Acquired Brain Injury Long Term Care waiver once you are living on your own.
-Kentucky Transitions can help you find safe, decent and affordable housing as well.
+A Kentucky Transitions transition coordinator will help you make a plan to move into your own home.
+This includes figuring out your medical, personal care and social needs and how best to meet them.
+Kentucky Transitions works with state and community agencies around the commonwealth to identify resources for you.
+You also are eligible to receive services through Kentucky Medicaid Home and Community Based waiver or Acquired Brain Injury Long-Term Care waiver once you are living on your own.
+Kentucky Transitions can help you find safe, decent, affordable housing.

-If you know someone who could benefit from Kentucky Transitions, you can complete a referral form and return it via email or by mailing it to:
+If you know someone who could benefit from Kentucky Transitions, you can complete a referral form and return it via email or by mail to:

 275 East Main Street, 6W-B